sara-nl/clouddocs/UvA-20170201/index.markdown

   * _Linux and Mac users:_ usually don't need to install anything as X11 is on board.
 However, the newest Mac OS releases might not have X11.app installed.
 In such a case, install [XQuartz](http://xquartz.macosforge.org/landing/).
   * _Windows users:_ install [Xming](http://sourceforge.net/projects/xming/).

-> **NOTE for Windows users**
+> **NOTE for Windows users:**
 >
 > For the course purposes you will need to start a graphical window in your laptop that is connected to your HPC Cloud machine.
-To make this work, you need to adjust the following setting:
+To make this work, you need to adjust the following:
 >
 * Open GitBash (or git for windows).
 * In the terminal that appears, copy and paste the following commands: